-Bomb attack in Pakistan’s Balochistan province kills more than 20 people
+Suicide car bomb attack on train in Pakistan kills at least 24

 The Balochistan Liberation Army has claimed responsibility for the attack.

-A bomb explosion in Quetta, the capital of the southwestern Pakistani province of Balochistan, has killed at least 20 people and wounded more than 50 others.
+A suicide car bomb attack on a train carrying soldiers in Quetta, the capital of the southwestern Pakistani province of Balochistan, has killed at least 24 people and wounded more than 50 others.

-Separatist group Balochistan Liberation Army claimed responsibility for Sunday’s blast, which took place when a train was travelling through the city, causing some carriages to overturn and catch fire.
+The Balochistan Liberation Army, a separatist group, has claimed responsibility for Sunday’s attack.

 Recommended Storieslist of 3 items